Oil Paint

 How to Scumble?

 Use a DRY brush (without water or medium).
-Apply a small amount of paint on the brush, and use a paper towel to remove the extra paint.
-It's not good to have a mass amount.
+Apply a small amount of paint to the brush, then use a paper towel to remove the excess.
+It's not good to have a large amount.
 Lightly "dust" the surface with the brush.

 Glaze